Ashoklathwal/Code-for-Interview/README.md

 ### Bitwise Manipulation

 * Count set bits in an integer [**Explanation**](http://www.geeksforgeeks.org/count-set-bits-in-an-integer/)
+* Conversion: Write a function to determine the number of bits you would need to flip to convert integer A to integer B. [**Solution**](More%20Codes/flipAtoB.java)
+* How to swap two numbers without using a temporary variable [**Explanation**](http://www.geeksforgeeks.org/swap-two-numbers-without-using-temporary-variable/)
 * Debugger: Explain what the following code does: ( (n & (n -1) ) == 0)
        Ans : It tells that number 'n' is power of 2 or not.
 * Insertion: You are given two 32-bit numbers, Nand M, and two bit positions, i and j.
 Write a method to insert M into N such that M       starts at bit j and ends at bit i.
 You can assume that the bits j through i have enough space to fit all of M. That is, if M = 10011,   you can assume that there are at least 5 bits between j and i.
 You would not, for example, have j = 3 and i = 2, because M could not     fully fit between bit 3 and bit 2. [**Solution**](More%20Codes/updateBits.java)